 A graduate of Harvard College and Columbia Law School, Paul Achitoff has been an attorney for thirty years, the last twenty with Earthjustice, a national, nonprofit environmental law firm, in its Hawai‘i office.
 Paul’s litigation work has included protecting endangered species, restoring streams, defending Native Hawaiian cultural practices, curbing pollution, and for the past decade, challenging government approvals of genetically engineered crops and other organisms.
 Paul has also been active at the Hawai‘i State legislature pushing for laws to protect human health and the environment, such as those requiring that genetically engineered products be labeled.

-Geoff Lawton is a permaculture consultant, designer and teacher.
-Since 1995 he has specialized in permaculture education, design, implementation, system establishment, administration and community development.
+Geoff Lawton is a Permaculture consultant, designer and teacher.
+Since 1991 he has specialized in Permaculture education, design, implementation, system establishment, administration and community development.
 Lawton's aim is to establish self-replicating educational demonstration sites.
-He has currently educated over 6,000 students in permaculture worldwide.
+He has currently educated over 16,000 students in Permaculture worldwide.
 Lawton's 'master plan' is to see aid projects being replicated as fast as possible to help ameliorate the growing food and water crisis.